 \subsection{Analyses with Different Pseudo-Labelled Data Regimes}

 Intuitively, models trained with fully supervised data perform better than those trained with self-training methods (e.g. NST) on partially labelled data.
 This is due to the noise induced by inaccurately predicted labels.
-We explore how changing the proportion of labelled and pseudo-labelled data affects a model's performance.
-The purpose of this analysis is to: (A) quantify the hypothetical gain in performance if ground-truth labels were available for all clients, and (B) empirically verify if $\mathcal{A}$ is useful during federated training.
+We explore how changing the proportion of labelled and pseudo-labelled data affects model performance.
+The purpose is to: (1) quantify the hypothetical gain in performance if ground-truth labels were available for all clients, and (2) empirically verify if $\mathcal{A}$ is useful during federated training.
 The results are depicted in \cref{fig:plot_changing_prop_labelled}.

-\cref{fig:plot_changing_prop_labelled} presents two analyses: \cref{fig:plot_changing_prop_labelled}~(a) varies the percentage of clients with entirely labelled data against clients which pseudo-label their data (i.e., applying in Algorithm~\ref{alg:pseudo-label}). \cref{fig:plot_changing_prop_labelled}~(b) varies percentage of labelled samples per client, i.e., ratio of samples with ground-truth against samples that are pseudo-labelled \textit{for each client}.
-Each plot in \cref{fig:plot_changing_prop_labelled} presents two sets of graphs showing results from (i) test-clean and (ii) test-other, respectively.
+\cref{fig:plot_changing_prop_labelled} presents two analyses: \cref{fig:plot_changing_prop_labelled}~(i) varies the percentage of clients with entirely labelled data against clients which pseudo-label their data (i.e., applying Algorithm~\ref{alg:pseudo-label}). \cref{fig:plot_changing_prop_labelled}~(ii) varies percentage of labelled samples per client, i.e., ratio of samples with ground-truth against samples that are pseudo-labelled \textit{for each client}.
+Each plot in \cref{fig:plot_changing_prop_labelled} presents two sets of graphs showing results from test-clean and test-other, respectively.
 Within each set, graphs representing $\mathcal{A} \cup \mathcal{B}$ (blue) and $\mathcal{B}$ (red) show the impact of dataset mixing in FL.
 Percentage of labelled clients and labelled samples per client is thereafter referred to as \textit{`x\%-labelled'} for brevity.

-Figures~\ref{fig:plot_changing_prop_labelled}~(a) and (b) show similar trends, since in both cases the cumulative hours of labelled vs. unlabelled data obtained from all clients are roughly the same.
-With reference to (A), we find that \textit{0\%-labelled} leads to a relative WER increase of 8.5\% compared to \textit{100\%-labelled} for the $\mathcal{A} \cup \mathcal{B}$ setup.
-With reference to (B), training models with FedNST using only $\mathcal{B}$ does not cause significant catastrophic forgetting.
+Figures~\ref{fig:plot_changing_prop_labelled}~(i) and (ii) show similar trends, since in both cases the cumulative hours of labelled vs. unlabelled data obtained from all clients are roughly the same.
+With reference to (1), we find that \textit{0\%-labelled} leads to a relative WER increase of 8.5\% compared to \textit{100\%-labelled} for the $\mathcal{A} \cup \mathcal{B}$ setup.
+With reference to (2), training models with FedNST using only $\mathcal{B}$ does not cause significant catastrophic forgetting.
 Instead, the model retains its ability to further learn from new data.
 We find that when using \textit{0\%-labelled}, re-using $\mathcal{A}$ (i.e., data-mixing), produces 0.5 WER improvement.
-However, this improvement reduces to nearly 0 when at least 25\% data is labelled.
+However, this improvement reduces to nearly 0 when at least 25\% of the data is labelled.